mottlio/react-add-component/README.md

 - React DOM Factories no longer necessary
 - Babel is included via a script
 - Babel is slow - it's important to use tools to make sure that JSX -> JS conversion is done ahead of time - precompiling scripts for production

+## CSS styling in JSX

+Because Babel doesn't know the difference between HTML attribute "class" and JS "class" we need to use "className" with Babel.

+## In-line styles

+A big No-No in HTML is GREAT in REACT.
+I made a const liStyle in JavaScript and then added it as style in the html tags.